feritturgut23/etiketeng/README.md

 - `BOT_USERNAME` - Your bot username without @.
 - `OWNER_USERNAME` -	Your Telegram username without @.

-> New features to look forward to adding in the future..
-- Tag all admins in a group easily and quickly!

 ### 🚀 Deploy to heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Kousei-Friend-A/Miku-MentionAll_Bot)